progress-labs/shopify-starter/README.md

 ## Getting Started

-1. Use `yarn` as your package management tool.
+1. Use `npm` as your package management tool.
-2. Run `yarn` to install all packages.
+2. Run `npm i` to install all packages.
 3. Run `shopify login [--store <DOMAIN>]`.
 [Review `login` docs](https://shopify.dev/themes/tools/cli/core-commands#login)

 ## To Do: